Interview with a fund manager – James Sullivan

 The MitonOptimal co-manager discusses integrity, QE and how to pick funds…

-Today we kick off a new series in which each month we will interview a manager of one the funds featured on our White List of recommended investments.
+Today we kick off a new series in which each month we will interview a fund manager.

 In this first instalment, we have turned the spotlight onto MitonOptimal Special Situations Fund co-manager James Sullivan.